RULES AND REGULATIONS

 pick-up check before leaving.

-for the event issued.
-If rain or other occurrence halts races after
+recorded for the event issued.
+If rain or other occurrence

 TIMING-GENERAL: